 - WordPress made it possible for artists to build a professional artist website with the help of hosting services like BlueHost.

-Even though technology has made it possible for you to sell their art online, there are still challenges you will face.
+Even though technology has made it possible for you to sell art online, you will still face challenges.

 Someone recently asked me, “Why do some artists do well on Facebook while others cannot build a following?“

-My answer to this question was, “Artists who take the time to learn how to use the tools available like Facebook are the ones that shine.”
+My answer to this question was, “Artists who take the time to learn how to market properly on social media sites like Facebook are the ones that shine.”